Tractor Trailer Accident Lawyer in Rock Hill, SC

 - Causation — The defendant’s breach of duty caused the victim’s injuries.

 - Damages — The victim’s injuries resulted in damages.

 When a case goes to trial and the victim is successful, the victim could be awarded compensatory damages.
 Compensatory damages are usually a combination of economic damages and non-economic damages.

 Economic damages are tangible costs that can be more easily calculated, while non-economic damages are more subjective.
 Common kinds of economic damages include:

 - Lost income

 In a rare number of cases, punitive damages (also referred to as exemplary damages) can also be awarded.
 Punitive damages are usually limited to cases in which the court wants to punish a defendant for especially egregious misconduct.

 How Our Law Firm Can Help After a Tractor-Trailer Accident

-Stewart Law Offices is prepared to work closely with you throughout our handling of your case.
+The Tractor-Trailer accident lawyers in Rock Hill, SC at Stewart Law Offices are prepared to work closely with you throughout our handling of your case.
 You will always have your phone calls answered and you will get answers to all of your questions.